In a world of despair, ruled by tyrants and parasites, where is the room for hope?

-Tangled in robes and plain-woolen skirts, wild, shiny-eyed children raced laughing through the Choosing Day crowd.
+Tangled in white robes and plain-woolen skirts, wild-eyed children raced laughing through the Choosing Day crowd.
 Good wives beamed in new lace dresses, dabbing sweat from make-up smeared faces.
 Shepherds, carpenters, and masons swapped ale and tall tales, ignoring wives weighing other options.

-Rough shouts shocked Tan awake from his dreaming, and Benefactor Guards shoved him aside, smacking the players with iron-studded cudgels for their trouble.
-The Benefactors despised the old songs, and old ways.
+Rough shouts shocked him awake.
+Benefactor Guards smacked the players with iron-studded cudgels.
+They despised the old songs, the old ways.

-Separated by more than walls, on the far side of the Great Way, polished aristocrats and rich merchants held their own places, patiently waiting for what they knew they deserved.
-After all, who more than they were worthy of the power of Milarik, the prestige of the Benefactors, the blessing of the Isle of Light?
+Separated by more than walls, on the far side of the Great Way, aristocrats and merchants held their places, waiting for what they knew they deserved.
+Who more than they were worthy of the power of Milarik, the prestige of the Benefactors, the blessing of the Isle of Light?
 No one.
-Certainly not the filthy commoners gathered on the other side of the street.
+Certainly not the filthy commoners on the other side of the street.

 Booming bass drums roared in the distance.
 Cymbals, horns, and pipes signaled the procession of the God-kin Samras and Lucelle approaching Kend-by-the-Seaside.

-Already pushed against her by the packed, shifting mob, Tan let go, and groped Besi’s shapely bottom So wonderful, so tight!
+Already pushed against her by the mob, Tan let himself go and groped Besi’s bottom.
+So wonderful, so tight!
 He could have fondled her all day, and dreamt of other things besides.
-The blonde squeezed her cheeks beneath her pressed skirts, and glanced back with a wink and a mischievous grin.

 What was he thinking!?!
 He was insane.

-Along the Broadway to Kend, colored flowers and brightly painted figurines of the Shining Ones adorned doors and windows of homes and inns.
+Colored flowers and brightly painted figurines of the Shining Ones adorned the streets and shops of Kend.
 Streamers, ribbons, and flags covered every wall and balcony, flapping in the breeze of the morning.

 The Choosing.
 Freedom!
-Tan could taste it.
-It was here!
-The most important holiday in all of Galan would also be the most important day in his sixteen years of life.
+The most important day in all of Galan would also be the most important day in his sixteen years of life.
 A new life of study and learning and eventual power.
 It would be his escape from the village, with all the tedious obligations he so despised.